cms-dev/cms/docs/Detailed timing configuration.rst

    shifted from the original, and the same amount of tokens as other contestants will be generated).

-Of course it is possible to use both at the same time, but we do not see much value in doing so.
+If needed, it is possible to use both at the same time.

 Customized-window contests
 ==========================